awslabs/amplify-video/README.md

 To use this plugin you just need to configure a project using `amplify init`.

-Note:If you aren't developing a mobile app then it doesn't matter what language you choose.
+Note: If you aren't developing a mobile/web app then it doesn't matter what language you choose.

-Once you have a project configured then run `amplify livestream add` and follow the prompts.
+### amplify livestream add

+Command to configure the params for setting up a livestream.
+Run `amplify livestream push` or `amplify push` to create the resources in the cloud.

+### amplify livestream update

+Command to update your params for your livestream (Not working currently)

+### amplify livestream setup

+Command to repush the CloudFormation dependancies to the S3.

+### amplify livestream push

+Command to push a specific livestream project.

+### amplify livestream get-info

+Command to return the CloudFormation outputs.

+### amplify livestream remove

-To deploy the project to the cloud run `amplify push`
+Command to remove a livestream that you have made.
+To remove from the cloud you must run `amplify livestream push` or `amplify push`

 ## Contributing

-Current version: `Alpha`
+Current version: `Beta`

 Using Cloudformation to deploy elemental: `False`